hbahadirsahin/go-grpc-basic-url-parser/README.md

   - [x] If images in a page does not have any `alt` attribute or do not fit the defined structure, it returns the first image found in the page.
 - [x] For dumb-downed, personal tests, a client code has been written.

-# TO-DO Tasks

-- [ ] Server code will take "-port" as input argument/parameter (it is a constant value in the current version)
-- [ ] Parser function to parse "content" of the page.
-- [ ] Learn mock and write unit-tests.
-- [ ] Write an extended README for installing and using this project.